-- 3.8.1 Hotels or Motels shall be subject to the following minimum special permit criteria. - minimum lot size of 60,000 sq.ft. - minimum lot frontage of 200 linear feet. - The 20 foot front yard setback as defined by this bylaw, shall be landscaped with plant materials and shall be required to have one tree for every 25 feet of frontage.
+- 3.8.1 Hotels or Motels shall be subject to the following minimum special permit criteria. - o minimum lot size of 60,000 sq.ft. - o minimum lot frontage of 200 linear feet. - The 20 foot front yard setback as defined by this bylaw, shall be landscaped with plant materials and shall be required to have one tree for every 25 feet of frontage.
 At the time of planting each tree shall have a trunk width of at least three inches measured at a point 6 inches above grade.
 The spacing of the trees shall be at the discretion of the developer but shall not be of a manner that reduces visibility at points of access or egress from the site.
 Further, the required 20 foot front yard setback shall contain an arrangement of plantings, shrubbery or evergreen material that within two years of planting shall attain a height of at least 36 inches.
 The line of plant materials shall be located at least 10 feet from the street line but not necessarily in a straight row.
 Further, they shall be placed and maintained so as not to impede safe access to or egress from the site.
 At the discretion of the developer, the plan for landscaping in the required 20 foot front yard setback may include fencing, earth berms, and walls.
 These materials and landscaping devices may substitute for all or some of the arrangement of plantings noted above; not including trees.
 In all instance, however, the height of any fences, berms and walls shall not exceed a height of 36 inches above finished grade, and shall be designed and located as not to impede safe access to or egress from the site, and shall be at least ten feet from the street line, but not necessarily in a straight row.
-All other surface areas of the landscaped portion of the front yard setback shall be planted with a ground cover, grass, or mulching, where appropriate. - 3.8.2 Commercial and trade schools located in the Central Business District shall be subject to the following minimum special permit criteria. - o No automotive related training schools except drivers education shall be permitted. - All signs shall be affixed to the primary building, i.e., wall signs; no other signs shall be permitted. - 3.8.3 Amusement facilities in the Central Business District shall be subject to the following minimum special permit criteria. - All facilities shall be housed within a structure, and may not exceed 1,000 sq. ft. total area. - 3.8.4 All general service restaurants shall be subject to the following minimum special permit criteria. - Minimum lot size shall be 40,000 sq. ft... - At least one off-street loading zone shall be provided.
+All other surface areas of the landscaped portion of the front yard setback shall be planted with a ground cover, grass, or mulching, where appropriate. - 3.8.2 Commercial and trade schools located in the Central Business District shall be subject to the following minimum special permit criteria. - o No automotive related training schools except drivers education shall be permitted. - All signs shall be affixed to the primary building, i.e., wall signs; no other signs shall be permitted. - 3.8.3 Amusement facilities in the Central Business District shall be subject to the following minimum special permit criteria. - All facilities shall be housed within a structure, and may not exceed 1,000 sq. ft. total area.